sushant4612/react-for-me/Roadmap.md

 ## How React Created ?
 Before react there was backbone.js and jQuery
 - to solve phantom message problem
+- No consistency in UI
+- No sync between js and DOM

 ## React is a library
    (framework vs library)